International Year of Indigenous Languages

 I have also shared a list of links below to help you learn more about Indigenous languages in Canada and about the International Year of Indigenous Languages declaration.

 - Library and Archives Canada: Indigenous documentary heritage initiatives

 - #IndigenousLanguages on Twitter

-- University of Toronto’s list of First Nations, Inuit, and Métis Publishers and Distributors
+- University of Toronto’s list of First Nations, Métis, and Inuit Publishers and Distributors

-If you are interested in collaborating with us to create digital resources to help your students learn their language, reach out to us at email@example.com or call 1-888-844-9022.
+If you are interested in collaborating with us to create digital resources to help your learners learn their language, reach us at firstname.lastname@example.org or call 1-888-844-9022.